mathiasbourgoin/SPOC/ROADMAP.md

 2. **Recursion limits**: What's a reasonable default inline limit for bounded recursion?
 3. **Vulkan/Metal**: Should plugins for these be included in initial scope?
 4. **WebGPU**: Browser support via wasm - worth considering?
+5. **LLVM backend**: Worth implementing as Custom backend for CPU optimization?